-After school I attended Art College and then pursued a career within the advertising and design industry.
-While working I continued to make things – mainly for my home, but it was only as my eldest son began to draw that my own interest in making things was reignited.
+After school I attended Art College and pursued a career in the advertising and design industry.
+It was only as my eldest son began to draw, that my own interest in making things was reignited.

 In fact, the defining moment came on a trip to Starbucks.
 My boys were getting restless so I distracted them by building a house from wooden stirring sticks.
 They were so impressed (and amused), that they spent the next ten minutes trying to make their own one – I enjoyed the rest of my Latte in peace and quiet!